The Chapin School, New York, NY

 Investigation and Activism, Bridging Remote Learning

 The Chapin School is an independent K-12 all-girls school on the Upper East Side of Manhattan.
-Founded in 1901 by Mary Bowen Chapin, the Chapin School is “dedicated to empowering a diverse, ambitious and resolute community of young women to thrive and lead in their world.”
+Founded in 1901 by Maria Bowen Chapin, the Chapin School is “dedicated to empowering a diverse, ambitious and resolute community of young women to thrive and lead in their world.”
 Chapin’s college preparatory curriculum focuses not only on academic achievement, but also considers the social and emotional growth of each student.
 Chapin considers bravery, compassion, service and respect for self and others to be fundamental values.